ak45m16/appacademy/README.md

-# App Academy
+# Code learnings

-A lot of the daily work from the App Academy course.
+A menagerie of code from various learning experiences.